MicrosoftDocs/microsoft-salescopilot-docs/articles/tsg-blocked-connector-sf.md

 ms.author: shjais
 ---

-# Unable to sign in to Salesforce due to disabled connections
+# Unable to sign in to Salesforce due to blocked Salesforce connector

 This article helps you troubleshoot and resolve error in Sales Copilot when a user is unable to sign in to Salesforce due to blocked Salesforce connector.